 4. What training is included?

 5. How do the compliance tools work?
 Do you update it as laws change?
 Can I configure for my state and local laws?

 7. What business size and industry is the HRIS platform designed for?

 10. What are your data security processes?

 It’s never been more challenging to manage a small business workforce.
-Fortunately, with the right software, you can automate workflows, improve efficiency and use data to make decisions.
-It also frees up time for critical high-impact programs that improve the employee experience.
+Fortunately, with the right software, you can automate workflows, improve efficiency and use employee data to make decisions.
+It also frees up time for an HR professional to address critical high-impact programs.
 These may include engagement, DEI, employee wellness, or retention.

 Good HR technology can make it happen.
 Therefore, use a structured research process to find the solution that will help your business succeed.

 To schedule a demo with a Swipeclock HRIS specialist, visit WorkforceHub demo.

 Updated December 8, 2022 When we first published this post in January 2020, we had no idea how important time off management would become in the ensuing months and years.
 Why Time Off Management is Essential Let’s consider the characteristics of today’s employment environment that impact absence management: Dramatic increase in remote working and the…Read More

 When an employee is running late, they have a few options.
 They might text or call their supervisor to let them know, which is probably the preferred option among employers.
 But they might make a different choice to avoid getting into trouble or clocking in after their scheduled start time.
 This choice involves asking a…Read More